kensimonezike/30-Days-Fintech-Analyst-Challenge/day03-sql-intro/README.md

 > In production, use the cleaned `region_clean` column or impute from source systems.
 >
 > **2. Ibadan negative total:** The 2 negative amount rows fall under Ibadan,
 > making its total appear as -₦16,620.
-This is factually wrong — Ibadan customers
+This is factually wrong; Ibadan customers
 > transacted, but the data error distorts the result.
 A business report showing
 > Ibadan with negative revenue would cause serious confusion.
 > **This is exactly why Day 2 data cleaning was not optional.**

-**Business finding:** Lagos generated the highest successful transaction volume at ₦2,125,170 — more than double Kano in second place at ₦1,021,240.
+**Business finding:** Lagos generated the highest successful transaction volume at ₦2,125,170;
+more than double Kano's ₦1,021,240.
 Lagos customers also transact at the highest average value (₦236,130 vs the overall average of ₦122,908), indicating a higher-spending customer segment concentrated in Lagos.

 ---

-## Query 5 — Breakdown by Transaction Type
+## Query 5: Breakdown by Transaction Type

 **Business question:** Which transaction type drives the most volume?
 What is the average and largest transaction per type?